Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 > Other ideas
 $ git checkout [revision_hash] [file_name]

-eg In the folder ~/PORTABLE_ENV/tmux/
+> restore is rather old.
+Git 2.23 Adds Switch and Restore Commands - cf StackOverflow eg In the folder ~/PORTABLE_ENV/tmux/
 ->% git restore --staged 2d448a8e33c91 ~/PORTABLE_ENV/tmux/tmux.conf

+# UNDOING

+## To demote a file from the staged/index("to be committed") list to the "not staged for commit" list

+->% git reset HEAD <file>
+same as
+->% git restore --staged <file>

+Example:
+->% cd  ~/PORTABLE_ENV
+->% git reset HEAD dotfiles/scripts/.scripts/string_length_bash.sh
+Unstaged changes after reset:
+M       dotfiles/cheat/git.md

+## To demote a file from

 # END